-You will not be able to swap your Level 3 courses but will able to swap your other classes until 4 October 2019 (24 January 2020 for semester 2).
+You will not be able to swap your Level 3 courses, but will able to swap your other classes until 2 October 2020 (22 January 2021 for semester 2).
 However as you must be enrolled on the correct number of credits for the year, students will have to switch to level 3 studies in another Subject to ensure that they have an alternate route to Honours in that Subject.

 Introductory Mathematical Economics (ECON9004)

-The lectures will be held on Fridays at 14.00–15.00 from 4 October until 8 November and there is a choice of seminar groups which are held at various times.
+The lectures will be held on Fridays at 14:00–15:00 from 2 October until 6 November.
+There is a choice of seminar groups which are held at various times.

-Students, particularly those with non-UK qualifications, can determine if they should enrol in the course by completing a short online test in Moodle (Introductory Mathematical Economics Section), where you will also find more information about the topics covered.
+Students, particularly those with non-UK qualifications, can determine if they should enrol in the course by completing a short online test in Moodle (Introductory Mathematical Economics Section).
+Here you will also find more information about the topics covered.
 You can access Moodle following enrolment in Economics 1A (allow 24 hours from time of enrolment for Moodle access).

 Please email firstname.lastname@example.org with any questions about this course.

-Support is provided throughout the registration and enrolment period, and your programmes administrators will contact you with any programme-specific information via Moodle.
+Support is provided throughout the registration and enrolment period.
+Your programmes administrators will contact you with any programme-specific information via Moodle.

 For further assistance or specific queries relating to your programme, you can contact a member of the Programme Team in the Business School.
-You will find their contact details in the Information for Current Students section of the website.
+You will find their contact details in the Student experience section of our website.